runfinch/finch-website/docs/docs/managing-finch/linux/uninstalling-finch.md

 ## Uninstalling Finch on Amazon Linux

-Amazon Linux pacakges can be uninstalled via using the system package manager (either `yum` on AL2/AL2023 or `dnf` on AL2023):
+Amazon Linux packages can be uninstalled via using the system package manager (either `yum` on AL2/AL2023 or `dnf` on AL2023):

 ```
 $ yum uninstall runfinch-finch